What do we mean by “mentoring”?

 - provide information about the Berlin mathematics landscape, the various research groups, research opportunities and possible career paths.

-Each Phase II student has a scientific advisor who provides support in all aspects relating to the dissertation, including advice on choosing the right conferences and publishing articles.
+Each Phase II student has a scientific supervisor who provides support in all aspects relating to the dissertation, including advice on choosing the right conferences and publishing articles.
 Phase II students will additionally have a separate mentor who can

 - help broaden your professional network,